After the Pandemic: The Philippine BPO Industry

 When the COVID-19 outbreak first hit the Philippines in March, many were uncertain what would become of the current normal and how it would impact many industries.
 It was understandable back then to have doubts if the economy would recover once the nationwide lockdown was over.
 Regardless of the several adverse effects in the Philippine BPO industry, it is all but certain to recover in the coming months.

 Frontliners of the Economy

-During the first few weeks of the quarantine in Metro Manila, selected industries were only allowed to operate.
+A select number of industries operated during the first few weeks of the quarantine in Metro Manila.
 These were mostly private establishments that provided essential goods and services, especially to the frontliners tasked with curbing the virus.
-These establishments were allowed to work at a minimal capacity in Extended Community Quarantine (ECQ) areas and at full capacity in places with more relaxed restrictions.
+These establishments worked at a minimal capacity in Extended Community Quarantine (ECQ) areas and at full capacity in places with more relaxed restrictions.

-In that time, BPO companies were allowed to operate during the early stages of the quarantine period.
-However, they were required to either provide accommodation to their employees or transition into a Work-From-Home model.
+In that time, BPO companies operated during the early stages of the quarantine period.
+However, they needed to either provide accommodation to their employees or transition into a Work-From-Home model.
 Many industry players, including Diversify, quickly implemented their contingency plans to ensure continuity in their operations.
 At the same time, they did so without compromising the health and safety of all team members.
 After the Philippine government announced the nationwide lockdown, Diversify was able to transition into a work from home setup within 48hrs and thus able to continue operations while keeping any operational disruptions minimal.

 The BPO Industry To Ease Unemployment Rates

 As of this writing, many businesses globally are still affected by the lockdown caused by the COVID-19 pandemic.
 Unfortunately, this has meant a surge of unemployment in different industries.
 The Philippines alone has seen at least 2.6 million displaced workers due to temporary closure of businesses in the nation’s capital.